-Broadly speaking, you have two primary sources for your training content for your professional services firm.
+Broadly speaking, you have two primary sources for your training content for your organisation.

 - External knowledge.
 This is knowledge ‘imported’ into your firm from an external source.
 This might be an external training provider, learning purchased online or a consultant who provides new knowledge or processes.

 - Internal knowledge.
 This is knowledge which already exists within your firm.
 This is often knowledge from internal subject matter experts or other experienced staff.
 The knowledge may be universal (like sales skills), or it may be unique (such as internal documents).